acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/content-scripts/access.md

 ## Access to the DOM ##

-Content scripts need to be able to access DOM objects in arbitrary web pages, but this causes two potential security problems:
+Content scripts need to be able to access DOM objects in arbitrary web pages, but this could cause two potential security problems:

 1. JavaScript values from the content script could be accessed by the page, enabling a malicious page to steal data or call privileged methods.